EtorixDev/timelength/README.md

 To parse a length of time, instantiate a TimeLength object with the string of text to parse.
 The text should include pairs of `Values` and `Scales`.
 * A `Value` is a number.
 * A `Scale` is a length of time from Milliseconds to Centuries, including short form and various other potential abbreviations associated with each scale.
-* Acceptable separators of multiple  `Values` and `Scales` are commas, the word "`and`", normal spaces, or tab characters.
+* Acceptable separators of multiple  `Values` and `Scales` are commas, the word "`and`", normal spaces, and tab characters.

 ### Scale Reference
 * Millisecond: `ms`, `millisecond`, `milliseconds`